Skip to main content

 Available Scholarships

-• The Russell M. Nelson Scholarship is the most prestigious scholarship offered at Brigham Young University.
+• The Russell M. Nelson Scholarship is the most prestigious scholarship offered at BYU.
 Recipients are among the most academically gifted students who enter the university.
 However, the scholarship is not awarded on academic merit alone.
-Recipients must also demonstrate the highest standards of character, leadership, integrity, testimony, devotion to the Church, and modesty in word, action, dress, and grooming, thereby modeling the values outlined in the For the Strength of Youth pamphlet.
+Recipients must also demonstrate the highest standards of character, leadership, integrity, testimony, devotion to the Church, and modesty in word, action, dress, and grooming, thereby modeling the values outlined in the For the Strength of Youth: A Guide for Making Choices.

 We select 50 new entering freshman students each year to receive this award, which is valued at 150% of Latter-day Saint tuition for eight semesters.
 Applicants should complete the essay portion of the regular scholarship application.
 The scholarship committee will review that information as well as information from the admissions application to determine the recipients of this scholarship.
 You must also submit your ACT or SAT score for consideration.

 • The Heritage Scholarship is an eight-semester, full Latter-day Saint tuition scholarship awarded to incoming freshman students.
 These scholarships honor the intellectual, spiritual, and cultural heritage of the Church and the university.
-Heritage Scholarships require your ACT or SAT score for consideration.
+You must also submit your ACT or SAT score for consideration.

-• If you are a National Merit finalist, have listed BYU as your first-choice school, and qualify to receive a multi-year scholarship, it is possible you would receive a BYU-sponsored National Merit Scholarship which pays full LDS tuition for eight semesters; however, it is not guaranteed.
-Also, BYU-sponsored National Merit Scholarships require your ACT or SAT score for consideration.
+• If you are a National Merit finalist, have listed BYU as your first-choice school, and qualify to receive a multi-year scholarship, it is possible you would receive a BYU-sponsored National Merit Scholarship which pays full Latter-day Saint tuition for eight semesters; however, it is not guaranteed.
+You must also submit your ACT or SAT score for consideration.

 National Merit Scholarships are sponsored by three different entities.
 Scholarships are sponsored by National Merit, a corporation, or by a university.
 National Merit selects the scholarships they will be sponsoring, corporations select the scholarships they will be sponsoring and then a list is sent to each university listing everyone else who listed that school as their first-choice school.
 BYU evaluates the list and selects the students they want to sponsor.
 For a student to be selected as a recipient of a BYU-sponsored National Merit Scholarship, they must initially qualify for a Russell M. Nelson Scholarship or a Heritage Scholarship.
 If the student is a recipient of one of these two scholarships, is a National Merit finalist with BYU as the first-choice school and is not being sponsored by National Merit or by a corporation, BYU would then select them as a National Merit Scholar.
 If a student is being sponsored by National Merit or a corporation, they would not be eligible to receive a BYU-sponsored National Merit Scholarship.
 All National Merit decisions will be announced after June 1.

-If a student is the recipient of the Russell M. Nelson Scholarship (presidential scholarship) and is a National Merit finalist, he/she would receive the dollar amount of the Nelson Scholarship and receive the recognition of being a National Merit scholar.
+If a student is the recipient of the Russell M. Nelson Scholarship (presidential scholarship) and is a National Merit finalist, they would receive the dollar amount of the Nelson Scholarship and receive the recognition of being a National Merit scholar.
 As stipulated by the National Merit Scholarship Corporation, the merit stipend would be $500.
-The Presidential Scholarship would supplement the annual National Merit stipend to provide the student with a total award of 150% of LDS tuition for eight semesters.
+The Presidential Scholarship would supplement the annual National Merit stipend to provide the student with a total award of 150% of Latter-day Saint tuition for eight semesters.

-• The Sterling Scholar Award Program is sponsored by KSL and Deseret News.
-It recognizes outstanding scholastic achievement of high school seniors in the state of Utah.
+• The Sterling Scholar Awards Program is sponsored by the KSL Broadcast Group and Deseret News.
+It recognizes outstanding scholastic achievement of high school seniors in Utah.

 There are several categories in which students compete.
 High schools may nominate one candidate to compete in each category and students may only compete in one category.
 Each high school determines how nominees are selected.
 From the nominees, they select a semi-finalist who will then move on to the Regional Level to compete.

-The five regions are: Wasatch Front, Northeast Utah, Central Utah, Southwest Utah, and Southeast Utah.
+The five regions are: Wasatch Front, Northeast Utah, Central Utah, Southeast Utah, and Southwest Utah.

-If a student is the winner in his/her category on the Regional (or final) Level, BYU offers them a full member tuition scholarship for two semesters.
+If a student is the winner in their category on the Regional (or final) level, BYU offers them a full Latter-day Saint tuition scholarship for two semesters.

-If a student qualifies for a scholarship offered by the Financial Aid Office separate from the Sterling Scholarship, we will offer the student whichever scholarship is of greater monetary value.
-For instance, if a student qualifies for a half tuition scholarship and is a Sterling Scholar winner in their region, we would offer them the Sterling Scholarship.
-If they qualified for a full tuition scholarship and they are a winner, we would offer them the original full tuition scholarship rather than the Sterling Scholarship.
+If a student qualifies for a scholarship offered by the Financial Aid Office separate from the Sterling Scholarship, BYU will offer the student whichever scholarship is of greater monetary value.
+For instance, if a student qualifies for a half tuition scholarship and is a Sterling Scholar winner in their region, BYU would offer them the Sterling Scholarship.
+If they qualified for a full tuition scholarship and they are a winner, BYU would offer them the original full tuition scholarship rather than the Sterling Scholarship.

 If students will be going on a mission right out of high school, they will need to apply for admission to BYU for the Fall following their high school graduation to claim the Sterling Scholarship.
 We will defer the scholarship while they are on their mission.
 However, if they neglect to claim it right out of high school and then immediately defer, it will not be available.